jwsiegel2510/convex-opt-examples/README.md

 argmin_{Ax=b} |x|_1,

 where the constraint Ax=b means that the Fourier transform of x should match that of x_0 in the sampled entries.
-This optimization problem is then solved using Douglas-Rachford iteration.
+This optimization problem is then solved using the Douglas-Rachford iteration.
 To test this experiment, run sensing_example.py.
 You should observe that the original vector (of dimension 512) can be reliably recovered from about 10% of its Fourier transform as long as only 1% of its entries are nonzero.